 Vanguard All-Equity ETF Portfolio (VEQT) is Vanguard Canada’s all-equity ETF portfolio.
 Like XEQT, it is also 100% invested in equities and was introduced in the same year (January 2019).

-VEQT holds 4 other Vanguard ETFs, that collectively invests in over 12,848 underlying stocks across 47 countries.
+VEQT holds 4 other Vanguard ETFs, that collectively invest in over 13,625 underlying stocks across 47 countries.

 So you’re getting even more diversification than with XEQT.